Healthy Homes Assessment Gracefield

 Draught Stopping Gracefield

-Draughts are a major cause of dropping temperatures within households.
-A humid home costs more to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to dropping temperatures within households.
+A humid house costs more to heat, resulting in wasted energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-There is no need to block holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement within the building as the household heats and cools, so that they are able to be opened and closed rather than being stuck.
-We will examine every window and door as part of an Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps in the construction.
+For instance, small gaps around doors and windows could be required to allow for movement within the structure when the household heats and cools, so that they are able to be closed and opened instead of than securing.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections